Crossing Bridges

 Longer than you think

-The Mackinaw bridge is five miles long, but getting to and from the bridge almost doubles the journey.
-Bridging relational divides does not come quickly or easily; it is harder than it looks at the first glance.
-Jesus told his disciples it would require perseverance when he told them they needed forgive 70 times 7 (Matthew 18:22).
+The Mackinaw Bridge is five miles long, but getting to and from the bridge from the parking areas almost doubles the journey.
+Bridging relational divides does not come quickly or easily; it is harder than it looks at first glance.
+Jesus told his disciples it would require perseverance when he told them they needed to forgive 70 times 7 (Matthew 18:22).
 He was not advocating for a certain number of times for forgiving, but suggesting that grace needs to be extended consistently.
 God was not stingy in extending grace to us, and we should follow suit in how we are generous with others.
-We are not called to be doormats, as we are image bearers of God, but as God’s kingdom people we live in love not hate.
+We are not called to be doormats, as we are image bearers of God, but as God’s kingdom people, we live in love, not hate.
 We put boundaries around bad behavior while forgiving the offense and praying for healing.

 Brings blessing